TimDemetriades/TimDemetriades/README.md

 ### Hi there 👋
 I'm Tim, welcome to my GitHub!

-🌱 I'm a senior co-op student at Stevens Institute of Technology where I'm currently studying Computer Engineering.
+🌱 I'm a recent Computer Engineering Undergraduate at Stevens Institute of Technology where I'm currently obtaining my Masters in Applied Artificial Intelligence.

-🔭 As a co-op I've had the opportunity to work at a handful of wonderful places including Movado, JobDiva, and most recently SPHERE Technology Solutions where I have been working since May 2019 as an Implementation Engineer / Software Developer / QA Tester.
+🔭 During my time as an Undergrad I was part of the Co-op program where I've had the opportunity to work at a handful of wonderful places including Movado, JobDiva, and most recently SPHERE Technology Solutions where I have been working since May 2019 as an Implementation Engineer / Software Developer / QA Tester.

+✨ I'm currently working part-time as a Data Analyst at Cantor Fitzgerlad, a financial firm in NYC.
+There I work with tools such as Airflow, Python, Docker, and more to create ETL solutions.

 ⚡ I recently got accepted into the graduate program at Steven's Institute of Technology where I'll be getting my Master of Engineering in Applied Artificial Intelligence with a Software Engineering concentration.
-I'm part of the Accelerated Master's Program which means I plan on completing my graduate degree by May of 2022.
+I'm part of the Accelerated Master's Program which means I plan on completing my graduate degree by May of 2022 (only 1 extra year).

-📡 As a senior at Stevens, I'm currently working on a senior design project - *The Drone Deterrence System*.
-Me and a group of 4 other computer and electrical engineering students are creating a system to detect and deter increasingly prevelant consumer drones.
-We've completed the R&D stages and hope to have a working prototype by May 2021.
+📡 As a senior at Stevens I worked on a senior design project - *The Drone Deterrence System*.
+Myself and a group of 4 other computer and electrical engineering students created a system to detect and deter increasingly prevelant consumer drones.
 Check out our website here - https://sites.google.com/view/dronedeterrencesystem

 Check me out in other places:
 <p align="left">